i spent the month of july 2025 in taiwan.

 a woman paying her bills at a Family Mart

-the milk is fake. see this carton of milk, below? the one that says “I 🤍 MILK” at the bottom? with a “PROTEIN” label on the front, and the number 5 on the top half-covered by a sticker that sorta looks like it could be indicating 5%/whole milk?
+see this carton, below? the one with a “PROTEIN” label on the front, and the number 5 on the top, half-covered by a sticker that sorta looks like it could be indicating 5%/whole milk? see how at the bottom it even says “I ♥︎ MILK”?

 oh, you thought this was milk?

-not milk. in fact, the majority of items in convenience or grocery stores that look quite a bit like milk are in fact made of cardboard some material that’s never seen the inside of a cow’s udder.
+not milk! in fact, the majority of items in convenience or grocery stores that look quite a bit like milk are in fact made of cardboard some material that’s never seen the inside of a cow’s udder.

 the language change causes some funny confusions. sometimes there will be english writing on store signs, or sweaters, that’s strange (”College Summer”), nonsensical (”Have Beautiful Mind”), or even just total gibberish (”Arshikjh”).